-AES/mm-5 Upon application for land use and construction permits from the County, and prior to site disturbance, a signage plan shall be prepared, and shall include the following standards and concepts:

-- a.
-All signs shall be made of natural or natural appearing materials that have low reflective qualities and do not visually contrast with the natural colors of the adjacent landcover.
+- AES/mm-5 Upon application for land use and construction permits from the County, and prior to site disturbance, a signage plan shall be prepared, and shall include the following standards and concepts: - a.
+All signs shall be made of natural or natural appearing materials that have low reflective qualities and do not visually contrast with the natural colors of the adjacent land cover.
 Exceptions shall be made in keeping with applicable ADA and safety standards. - b.
 All signs shall be the minimum size necessary for their intended purpose, in keeping with applicable ADA and safety standards. - c.
 All signs shall be placed in the least visually obtrusive location possible consistent with their intended purpose, without blocking views of the Pacific Ocean or other scenic resources, and in keeping with applicable ADA and safety standards. - d.
-The proposed signage plan shall be developed by the CCSD in consultation with the Easement holder, and incorporated into the Management Plan.
+The proposed signage plan shall be developed by the CCSD and Friends of the Fiscalini Ranch Preserve, and incorporated into the Management Plan prior to submittal to the County.